capacitor-community/barcode-scanner/README.md

 It is also important to think about cases where a users hits some sort of a back button (either hardware or software).
 It is advised to call `stopScan()` in these types of situations as well.

-In Vue.js you could do something like in a specific view where you use the scanner:
+In Vue.js you could do something like this in a specific view where you use the scanner:

 ```vue
 <script>